quicwg/datagram/draft-pauly-quic-datagram.md

 : Indicates that the connection should enable support for unreliable DATAGRAM frames.
-An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint, up to the length in bytes provided in the transport parameter.
+An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint, up to and including the length in bytes provided in the transport parameter.

 This document also registers a new value in the QUIC Frame Type registry: